OpenLMLab/LongWanjuan/README.md

 ## Metric
-Inspired by the three dimensions mentioned above, we propose the quantitative metrics to assess the quality of long text, including both statistical and model-based ones, where higher values correlate with more pronounced characteristics of the corresponding dimension.
+Inspired by the three dimensions mentioned above, we propose the quantitative metrics to assess the quality of long text, including both statistical and model-based ones, where higher values correlate with more pronounced characteristics of the corresponding dimension
 (code is coming soon).

 ## LongWanjuan